What would spring be without gobbles rolling from ridgetops at daylight? Well, about as much fun as a turkey hunt without a solid stable of fakes.

 Realism is excellent, particularly when pairing the decoy body with a real tail fan—something that’s easy to do.
 The decoy proved durable and wind-resistant.

-The included bag adds to the value of this excellent decoy, but at $120, it represents a significant investment.
+The included bag adds to the value of this excellent decoy, but it represents a significant investment.

 There is enough room in the bag to include a single hen decoy as well.